 Take a series of long rides.
 How do you feel afterward?
 Is your backside burning or getting sore?
 Do your joints or shoulders hurt—which could be caused by where your seat is placed?
 Knowledge is power, and understanding how you feel after a ride provides you with the power/ability to make small changes such as switching out your seat (or readjusting it), buying (or borrowing) a pair of padded biking shorts, or simply just working on building some muscle to serve as better cushion for your behind!

 In our recent blog, “How to Prepare for a Long-Distance Trail Ride,” we talked about the importance of water, water, water.
 A good water bottle (or two) and a sturdy bottle cage (mounted to your bike) are important for all riders.

 Another lifesaver: sunblock!
 Many people underestimate the power of the sun during even a mildly warm day.
-(Even if you’re riding on a trail with lots of tree canopy, like the Great Allegheny Passage or Montour Trail, it’s always good to be prepared!)
+(Even if you’re riding on a trail with lots of tree canopy, it’s always good to be prepared!)